blueprints-for-text-analytics-python/blueprints-text/README.md

 The book uses spaCy 2.3.2 and gensim 3.8.3. spaCy 3.0 is now officially release with several new features and a few API changes (https://spacy.io/usage/v3).
 Gensim 4.0 is in beta (https://github.com/RaRe-Technologies/gensim/releases).

-We are already updating our notebooks, but there are some remaining problems.
-For example textacy is not yet supporting spacy 3.0.
-The fix to textacy to make our code running again is minor, but currently you cannot pip-install textacy with spaCy 3.
-If you need it before textacy's new version is official, please raise an issue and we will provide a solution.
+We are already updating our notebooks.
+But currently textacy is not yet supporting spaCy 3.0, although work is already in progress (see this [pull request](https://github.com/chartbeat-labs/textacy/pull/322) from us).
+Until textacy for spaCy 3.0 is released, you can use our own fork for the installation (see [blueprints.yaml](blueprints.yaml)).

 ## View or Run the Notebooks